 Daniel Pioro is rapidly gaining recognition as one of the most innovative young violinists of his generation.
 Known as soloist and chamber musician he is the leader of the Fibonacci Sequence, and since 2014 he has been a member of the collective of musicians,CHROMA.

 As a soloist he has performed Mozart’s Sinfonia Concertante and John Woolrich’s Capriccio for solo violin and strings with the Orchestra of St John’s Smith Square, Jonny Greenwood’s Triple Concerto and Schnittke’s Concerto Grosso No 1 with the London Contemporary Orchestra.
-He recently performed both Colin Matthews’ and Thomas Adès’ Violin Concertos with the BBC Philharmonic Orchestra, and gave recitals at the Cheltenham and St Albans Festivals.
+Most recently he performed both Colin Matthews’ and Thomas Adès’ Violin Concertos with the BBC Philharmonic Orchestra.

 He actively promotes new music, in particular championing the music of Gerald Barry, whose work for solo violin Triorchic Blues he plays regularly in concert, and through collaborations with groups such as the London Sinfonietta and the London Contemporary Orchestra (of which he was leader until 2015).